din14970/pyMatchSeries/README.md

 To install, simply pip install:
 ```
-$ pip install --user pymatchseries
+$ pip install --user pyMatchSeries
 ```

-Note that, since it directly tries to call the matchSeries binary in a subprocess, **you must compile and install match-series on your own**.
+Note that, since it directly tries to call the matchSeries binary in a subprocess, **you must compile and/or install match-series on your own**.
 The program is available via conda install:

 ```
 $ conda install -c conda-forge match-series